SpedySpedy Docs

 Managing Runners

-In Settings → Runners you have four tabs:
+In Settings → Runners you have five tabs:

 Runners Tab